 The degree will be renamed the Bachelor of Arts in Design Studies.

-The new name will distinguish it more clearly from the college's Bachelor of Design studies in several design disciplines, as opposed to the focused disciplinary skills development offered in each of the college's two BDes degrees in graphic design and industrial design.
+The new name will distinguish it more clearly from the college's Bachelor of Design (BDes) programs, as well as align the degree with developing national and international trends.
+In addition, the name Design Studies reflects the degree's orientation toward studies in several design disciplines, as opposed to the focused disciplinary skills development offered in each of the college's two BDes degrees in graphic design and industrial design.
 No revisions to degree requirements are proposed.